 - Legends are dynamic and change as per the change in color and text.

-- We can change the positioning of the legend as per our wish but cannot place outside the chart area.
+Also, we can change the positioning of the legend as per our wish but cannot place it outside the chart area.

 Recommended Articles

-This has been a guide to Legends in Excel Chart.
-Here we discuss how to Add Legends in Excel with examples and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Legends in Excel Chart.
+We discuss adding legends in Excel with examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –